shrush2107/SQL-Case-Study/Danny's_Dinner_Case_Study_1.md

 GROUP BY sales.customer_id
 ORDER BY sales.customer_id;
 ````
+STEPS:
+- The query joins three tables: sales, members, and menu.
+sales is joined with members on customer_id to get membership details.
+sales is joined with menu on product_id to get item prices.
+- The WHERE clause filters for purchases made before the customer’s membership start date (order_date < join_date).
+- The result is grouped by customer_id to compute per-customer totals.
+- COUNT(order_date) counts how many items (orders) each customer made before becoming a member.
+- SUM(price) adds up the total spending for those items.
+The final output is ordered by customer_id.

 ###  9.If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 ````sql
 WITH customerPoints AS (SELECT